electron-userland/electron-builder/README.md

 See [options](./docs/options.md), but consider to follow simple 4-step guide outlined below at first.

 ## In short
-1. Ensure that required fields are specified in the application `package.json`:
+1. Ensure that required fields are specified in the development `package.json`:

    Standard `name`, `description`, `version` and `author`.